emf-creaf/forestables/README.md

     (*accdb* are be used)
   - [IFN4](https://www.miteco.gob.es/es/biodiversidad/temas/inventarios-nacionales/inventario-forestal-nacional/cuarto_inventario.html)

-This sometimes fails due to the pages being unavailable for one reason or another.
 We recommend to manually download and unzip the data in the desired folder.
-Download functions are offered as helpers for programmatically approaches, but users should be careful as data can be missing due to connection errors, pages updates…
+Download functions are offered as helpers for programmatically approaches, but users should be careful as data can be missing due to connection errors, link changes…

 ## Example

-Download FFI (France forest inventory) and extract all plots in the Loire department from 2015:
+Download FFI (France forest inventory) and extract all plots from the Loire department for 2015:

 ``` r
 library(forestables)